First Trust Senior Etf Performance

 Ir

-Information ratio 0.02
+Information ratio 0.21

-First Trust Senior has 116 M in debt with debt to equity (D/E) ratio of 0.39, which is OK given its current industry classification.
+First Trust Senior has $116 M in debt with debt to equity (D/E) ratio of 0.39, which is consistent with its industry peers.
 First Trust Senior has a current ratio of 0.11, suggesting that it has not enough short term capital to pay financial commitments when the payables are due.
 Debt can assist First Trust until it has trouble settling it off, either with new capital or with free cash flow.
 So, First Trust's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
 However, a more frequent occurrence is when companies like First Trust Senior sell additional shares at bargain prices, diluting existing shareholders.
 Debt, in this case, can be an excellent and much better tool for First to invest in growth at high rates of return.
 When we think about First Trust's use of debt, we should always consider it together with cash and equity.

 First Trust Fundamentals Growth